jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 =============

-In order to bring focus to the enhanced set of features and compositional techniques Python and the Pysco module brings to the score, every example uses the exact same orchestra throughout the entirety of this tutorial.
+In order to bring focus to the enhanced set of features and compositional techniques Python and the PythonScore module brings to the score, every example uses the exact same orchestra throughout the entirety of this tutorial.
 Let's quickly review: